The true meaning of Christmas lesson plan for busy teachers to KS1 children.

-Basically, ‘Christ-mas’ meaning to celebrate Jesus Christ’s birth, which was prophesised and anticipated for thousands of years.
+Basically, ‘Christ-mas’ means to celebrate Jesus Christ’s birth, which was prophesied and anticipated for thousands of years.
 This was the coming of the promised Messiah (Christ) who was God, born into human form at Bethlehem, where poor shepherds worshipped him and rich Magi from the East also came to worship and give gifts to the new-born king – not a king of an earthly land, but of heaven.

 What lessons does Christmas teach us?

-It was tough for pregnant Mary and Joseph having to travel to Bethlehem on a donkey, their rejection when there was no room to rent, etc. But in all this hardship, they were walking in God’s plan for them – that is Jesus our Saviour (both God and man) was to be born of a virgin.
+It was tough for pregnant Mary and Joseph to travel to Bethlehem on a donkey, their rejection when there was no room to rent, etc. But in all this hardship, they were walking in God’s plan for them – that is Jesus our Saviour (both God and man) was to be born of a virgin.